-Very little of Toby Harold's script was used.
+Very little of Joby Harold's script was used.
 Producer Lionel Wigram rewrote it considerably.

 Freddie Fox (Ed) has a sister, Emilia Fox, who portrayed Morgause, the maternal half-sister of Morgana (King Arthur was Morgana's paternal half-brother), which was portrayed by Katie McGrath (Elsa in this film), in Merlin (2008), a BBC series based on Arthurian Legend.